The Russian Recovery Gains Steam

 I do expect Nabullina to keep real interest rates positive for as long as possible and don’t foresee her bringing the benchmark rate down below 7% in 2018.
 Inflation may pick up as demand does.

-Where to Put Your Money
+Where To Put Your Money

 The strong performance in Q3 created back-to-back reversal signals on the quarterly chart.
 This puts the Russian equity market in the prime position to make new highs in 2018.
-We’ve had the breakout, the re-test confirming support now it’s simply a matter of moving to new highs.
+We’ve had the breakout, the re-test confirming support, now it’s simply a matter of moving to new highs.
 And with the Russian economy now showing broad growth across both the investment and the consumer sectors, this rally should not only continue in 2018, but beyond that.

-I’m already on record as begin long the state gas giant Gazprom (OTCPK:OGZPY).
+I’m already on record as being long the state gas giant Gazprom (OTCPK:OGZPY).
 I feel Gazprom is one of the most unique opportunities in equity markets today.
 With the recent major geopolitical wins by Russia with regards to both Saudi Arabia and Syria, which I’ve detailed in posts on my blog here and here, Gazprom is set to further solidify not only its hold over European gas market but begin the expansion from central Russia south towards India as part of China’s Belt and Road Initiative.

 The bigger question for investors is how to diversify.
 There are plenty of good Russian companies that will do well in the new economy.
 Yandex (YNDX) is one of them.
-The company is steadily pushing Google (GOOG) in every area from search to advertising.
+The company is steadily pushing Google (GOOG) (NASDAQ:GOOGL) in every area from search to advertising.
 But, it’s also trading at valuations that reflect that potential.

 I’m more interested in the groundswell that will occur in 2018.
 Gazprom has been a laggard and it has weighed on the MICEX and the Van Eck Russia ETF (RSX) heavily as the market over-discounts the political risk, Russian large caps have performed well and so, right now, Russian small caps should have higher leverage to this economic expansion than large caps as interest rates fall and their cost of capital with it.

 The Van Eck Russia Small Cap ETF (RSXJ), for diversification and growth reasons, is the better call than RSX.
-Having nearly no exposure to the Russian energy sector (just 2.3% of AUM) RSXJ is the perfect complement to Gazprom and other individual Russian large caps that have listed ADRs.
+Having nearly no exposure to the Russian energy sector (just 2.3% of AUM), RSXJ is the perfect complement to Gazprom and other individual Russian large caps that have listed ADRs.

 Moreover, after a six-month consolidation between $37 and $42, RSXJ has broken into a new trading range above $43, a solid signal that the rally that began in 2016 is entering its next leg.